artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 ![MalwareTrevor Facebook profile][trevor facebook]

 Success!
 We have a telephone number for the malware author.
 When I texted the number, I received the flag to submit for this challenge.
-I no longer remember what it was.

 ### Do you like nesting dolls?